MicrosoftDocs/quantum-docs/articles/concepts-error-correction.md

 where $t$ is the number of errors the code can correct.
 For example, for the three-bit code $t = 1$ and $d = 3$, because the code can detect and correct one error.

 Note that the three-bit code used in this example can only correct bit-flip errors, but not phase flip errors.
-This is because repetition codes aren't designed to correct phase flip errors.
+Repetition codes aren't designed to correct phase flip errors.
 To correct both types of errors, more sophisticated quantum error correction codes are needed.

 ## Types of QEC codes